AbdAlHameedD/just-follow-the-instructions/README.md

-Just Follow The Instructions is an artificial intelligence project, that solved block world problem that represented with frontend framework angular.
+Just Follow The Instructions is an artificial intelligence project that solves a block world problem that is represented with frontend framework angular.